linuxdeepin/deepin-manual/manual-assets/professional/deepin-album/en_US/index.md

 1. On the Album interface, right-click a photo.
 2. Select **Copy**.
-3. Right-click on the desktop or in a target place and select **Paste** to copy the photo file here.
+3. Right-click on the desktop or in a target place and select **Paste** to copy the photo file there.

 ### Delete Photos